mathieu-clement/chzip/doc/preface.rst

 This library has been developed with its users in mind, and I am looking forward for your feedback and your usecases.

-The most important thing I would like to achive is that you can install chzip and look for locality names associated with a zip code under a minute.
+The most important thing I would like to archive is that you can install chzip and look for locality names associated with a zip code under a minute.
 Look at the :ref:`usage` page and try this thing out, then tell me if I have succeeded.